HydrolienF/LauncherJar/README.md

 Your app need to return it's version when launching with --version or -version

+If your App return code >=100 it will have effect on launcher :
+- 100: App will be restarted

 You need to give Read and write permissions in Workflow permissions for the github action that use that at https://github.com/You/ProjectName/settings/actions